SciML/DiffEqDocs.jl/docs/src/features/monte_carlo.md

 end
 ```

-Our `prob_func` wull simply randomize the initial condition:
+Our `prob_func` will simply randomize the initial condition:

 ```julia
 # Linear ODE which starts at 0.5 and solves from t=0.0 to t=1.0